potatoooo34/Hackenza---Final/README.md

 # Hackenza Project
-This is a journal and conferences management website created with the help of flask in python.
-The website starts with user and admin login page wherein the user can login and make journal and conference entries , the admin login on the other hand can either edit or delete these entries , it can also print these journals and conferences in PDF form.
-The database structure is given below.
+This website, developed using Flask in Python, serves as a platform for managing journals and conferences.
+Upon accessing the site, users encounter separate login pages for both regular users and administrators.
+Once logged in, users can create entries for journals and conferences.
+Meanwhile, administrators have the additional privileges of editing or deleting these entries.
+Moreover, the admin account enables the printing of journals and conferences in PDF format.
+The database structure required for this functionality has been meticulously defined.

 # Database Structure